 - Second choice: leave blank

 - Transcripts: Upload a copy of an official transcript from each college or university that you have attended with the online application.
 Official transcripts are issued by the college/university attended and bear the impressed or colored seal of that institution.
-(Only upon notification of admission, you will be required to mail official transcripts to: Graduate Admissions Office, 438 Whitney Rd.
-Ext., Unit 1152, Storrs, CT 06269-1152)
+UConn undergraduates must upload unofficial transcripts for the courses already completed and those currently enrolled.
+If admitted, applicants will be required to mail official transcripts to UConn.

-- Test Scores: Upload scores/reports for SAT or ACT; (MCAT or GRE are not required - Submit only if already taken)
+- Test Scores: Upload copy of scanned official SAT or ACT score report.
+(MCAT or GRE are not required; submit only if already taken.)

 Essays & Documents

-- Personal Statement: Describe applicant’s background, talents, motivations and other factors that have shaped career goals in the field of science and specifically in the field of regeneration.
+- Personal Statement: Describe applicant’s background, talents, motivations and other factors that have shaped career goals in the field of science, and interest or emphasis in regeneration.
 (Not to exceed one page, single spaced, 12-point font, 1 inch margins, no attachments)

-- Five Year Future Plan Essay: Write a one-page essay containing a five-year future plan that clearly outlines the applicant’s academic pursuits and career goals including detailed plan to reach stated career goals.
+- Five Year Future Plan Essay: Write a one-page essay containing a five-year future plan outlining the applicant’s academic pursuits, career goals, and detailed plan to reach stated career goals.
 (Not to exceed one page, single spaced, 12-point font, 1 inch margins, no attachments).

 All applicants must complete a residence affidavit for in-state tuition status.
 Without this document you cannot qualify for in-state tuition rates.
 You can find the residence affidavit in the online application.